stclib/STC/README.md

 The example below shows how to customize containers to work with PostgreSQL memory management.
 It adds a MemoryContext to each container by defining the `i_aux` template parameter.
+`i_aux` may define a struct on the fly, or refer to an already defined type.
 Note that `pgs_realloc` and `pgs_free` is also passed the allocated size of the given pointer, unlike standard `realloc` and `free`.